 There is, of course, much more to social pedagogy than we could outline on just one website.
-To help you learn more about it, we’ve pulled together some key resources, such as books, journal articles, media reports, videos, and other online resources.
+To help you learn more about it, we’ve pulled together some key resources, such as our webinar series, books, journal articles, media reports, videos, and other online resources.
 We’ve also included a myth buster and a download section where you can find presentations and handouts about social pedagogy.
 Below is a brief introduction to what you can find in each section.

 Literature about social pedagogy

 Over the last few years, a growing number of literature has concerned itself with social pedagogy.
 In our literature section we aim to list the key books, research reports and journal articles on social pedagogy.
 As many journal articles on social pedagogy are not free of charge or easily accessible, we’ve tried to make available any other papers we could find on the subject to give you an even broader, more diverse insight into social pedagogy.
 Please click here to access these.

 Stories and narratives about social pedagogy in practice

 Since the very first social pedagogy pilot project, run by NCERCC in 2007, an increasing number of UK organisations have embraced social pedagogy and developed the ways in which they work with children and adults.
 Their stories and narratives offer some insights into how they have developed social pedagogy and what exactly they have done to enable the children in their care to experience a happier childhood or support the adults they work alongside to thrive.
 This section is the place to find out more about these stories.

 Download presentations and handout material on social pedagogy

 If you are interested in exploring social pedagogy more interactively or helping promote social pedagogy amongst your colleagues or friends, we’re happy to support you with resources.
 That’s why we’ve made available some handout materials and PowerPoint presentations in this section.
 You’re welcome to use them for non-commercial purposes and with references to us.
 Please access them here.